cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 and are enqueued to run serially at a later time.
 Cypress commands might look like promises, but the
 [Cypress API is not an exact implementation of Promises](/guides/core-concepts/introduction-to-cypress#Commands-Are-Not-Promises).
-The modern web is asychronous, therefore you need to interact with modern web apps in an asynchronous fashion.
+The modern web is asynchronous, therefore you need to interact with modern web apps in an asynchronous fashion.
 This is why the Cypress API is asynchronous.
 This allows you to write deterministic tests since all of your commands are executed serially, enabling your tests to run predictably each time.